Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Heat equation with Laplacian

-In this section, we recall the definitions of the weight classes $D^h_{p,q}(\mathbb{R}^{2n})$ and $D^P_{p,q}(\mathbb{R}^{2n})$ as introduced in the introduction.
-We then proceed to establish Theorem \ref{th1} \eqref{heat} and \eqref{Poisson}, by first proving a series of auxiliary lemmas that are essential to the overall argument.
+In this section, we recall the definition of the weight classes $D^h_{p,q}(\mathbb{R}^{2n})$ as introduced in the introduction.
+We then proceed to establish Theorem \ref{th1} (Laplacian part) by first proving a series of auxiliary lemmas that are essential to the overall argument.

 \begin{remark}[proof strategy] Let us briefly outline the key ideas used to characterize the weighted modulation spaces in which almost everywhere convergence holds (i.e., the strategy for proving Theorem \ref{th1}): \begin{itemize} \item[-]By proving Proposition \ref{prop1}, we can infer the appropriate weight classes in the context of modulation spaces.